 Whether you’re resurfacing your deck or building a brand new one, a big decision is what type of deck boards you want to install.
 The two most popular options are pressure treated wood and composite.
-We’ve compared these two options based on three categories: cost of materials, installation time, and maintenance over time.
+We’ve compared composite decking vs. pressure-treated lumber based on five categories: cost of materials, installation time, maintenance over time, sustainability, and appearance.

 Cost of Materials

-Costing around $1.25–$5.60 per linear foot*, pressure treated lumber is a familiar product for pros and DIYers that won’t break the bank.
+When comparing pressure-treated wood vs. composite decking costs, you can expect to pay around $1.25–$5.60 per linear foot* for pressure treated lumber.
+It's a familiar product for pros and DIYers that won’t break the bank.
 However, you’ll also need to factor in the fastener cost.
 You can use any face screw with pressure treated wood, but it will come at the expense of making repairs down the road.
 So consider investing in a face screw that won’t crack or split the board or using an edge fastening system that leaves the board’s surface free from fasteners.

 Composite decking manufacturers offer square and grooved decking at various price points, so you can find one that fits your budget, but you can expect to pay somewhere between $2.90 and $6 per linear foot*.
 When it comes to fasteners, you could use a color-matched composite screw or spend a little more on a hidden fastener that results in a higher-end finish.
 For square decking, consider an edge fastening system that secures the board through the edge, and for grooved decking, use Universal Deck Clips for a secure install.